mubbashirabbas/retailstore/README.md

 How to run it:
 --------------

 Please pick up the .jar file from the root of my git repo.
+Please use retailstore-1.0.0-RELEASE and not retailstore-0.0.1-RELEASE.

-cmd>java -jar retailstore-0.0.1-RELEASE.jar
+cmd>java -jar retailstore-1.0.0-RELEASE

 Once application is up and running, you can use browser to place an order.